facelessuser/backrefs/docs/src/markdown/refs.md

 a block.
 If we wanted to match characters in the `Basic_Latin` block, we could use the syntax `\p{InBasic_Latin}`.
 This would be the same as `\p{Block: Basic_Latin}` or `\p{Basic_Latin}`.

-/// warn | Short Name Conflicts
+/// warning | Short Name Conflicts
 When it comes to short names, each new Unicode version, there is a risk that new properties could cause conflicts with existing names and/or aliases.
 Currently, most of the conflicts involve the Block properties.
 To reduce friction, they are evaluated last.